-- Secure a date and place as soon as possible after September.
+- 1. Secure a date and place as soon as possible after September.
 A Special Event Checklist (SEC) form must be approved a minimum of 60 days before the program. - All advertisements for the Talent Hunt must include Omega Psi Phi Fraternity, and the name of the local, state, or district organization, as being sponsors of the program.
 Be sure to include (Chapter, State or District) is an unincorporated association of the Omega Psi Phi Fraternity, Inc. - 3.
 No local programs will conflict with the district programs.
-Thus, the names, addresses, selections to be rendered by the local winner at the district, should reach the District Talent Hunt Chairman not later than 30 days prior to the district meeting. - 4.
-Each participant should be a high school student in grades 9-12 who resides in the local jurisdiction of the chapter hosting the talent hunt.
-A student who participates in a chapter's talent hunt program and wins 1st, 2nd or 3rd place, may not participate in another Omega
+Thus, the names, addresses, selections to be rendered by the local winner at the district, should reach the District Talent Hunt Chairman not later than 30 days prior to the district meeting.

-Talent Hunt program during that fiscal year.
+4. Each participant should be a high school student, who has not advanced beyond a senior at the time of the local competition.
+A student who participates in a chapter's talent hunt program and wins 1st, 2nd or 3rd place, may not participate in another Omega Talent Hunt program during that fiscal year.
 No student may represent more than one chapter unless selected as part of a multi chapter competition.
 A student will be allowed to compete in only one category.
 The performance should be limited to the field of vocal or instrumental music, dance, and dramatic interpretation for elimination.
 Participants will perform alone, as opposed to group participation.
 Selections will be limited to classical and contemporary instrumental and vocal, gospel and jazz music, dance including hip hop, dramatic interpretation including rap, and visual art.